Posted on: 2021-05-05

 If you really want to be shortlisted for an interview, please take note of the 3 key factors to beef up your resume.

 Many of you may reply “DUHHH” right now.
 It is basic knowledge to include industry-related skills when applying for a position.
-However, we see resumes that do not totally omit the skills section.
+However, we see resumes that totally omit the skills section.

 You need to understand that the others are including all of their relevant skills in their resume.
 Do yourself a favour by listing down all the hard and soft skills you possess.